OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for evasion:**
 * OVERSIGHT.
 Oversight of model behaviour by humans or business logic
   For example: the trunk of a car should not be opened, even if the driver seems to ask so, in case the car is moving.

 * DETECTODD.
 Implement tools to detect whether input is excentric or invalid - also called input validation (Datascience)

 * DETECTPERTUBATION.
 Implement tools to detect specific evasions e.g. patches in images.
 TODO elaborate on detector subnetworks in Annex C of ENISA 2021.
 (Datascience)

 * EVASIONROBUSTMODEL.
 Choose a model design and configurationless resilient to evasion (Datascience).
 TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.
 Links to standards:
-  * ISO/IEC TR 24029 - Assessment of the robustness of neural networks
+  * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
+Gap: TODO.

 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience).
 See Annex C of ENISA Secure machine learning algorithms 2021

 * INPUTMODIFICATION.
 TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

 * TODO Gradient masking - Annex C ENISA 2021

 ### 2.1.1.
 Black box evasion